Volavi/Wreckfest-2-Autoadmin/README.md

 ## 🔮 Planned Features

   - Player voting system for track selection
+  - Ability to change wether track selection is random or not
   - Better error handling for OCR failures
   - Web interface for remote administration